 This course is 3 years or 4 years if you choose to complete an optional placement year.

-Studying Psychology as a minor combination will include training in scientific methods of enquiry and how psychology can be applied in professional practice.
-You will attain research skills in lab-based practical sessions and develop statistical and computer competence.
+Psychology with Geography will include training in scientific methods of enquiry and how psychology can be applied in professional practice.
+You will attain research skills in laboratory-based practical sessions and develop statistical and computer competence.

 How to apply